 11. What motivated Benny’s mother to leave her family and flee with the father’s staff?
 Do you feel empathy with her for choosing the path she did?

-12. Why did Benny’s mother fight so hard to keep Benny’s sister, Diane, from escaping to Hong Kong?
+12. Why did Benny’s mother fight so hard to keep Benny’s sister, Doreen, from escaping to Hong Kong?
 Were their clues to this aspect of Benny’s mother’s character earlier in the story?

 13. Many of the book’s characters faced difficult choices.
 Why do you think Benny’s father stayed in his position at the infamous 76, a known hub for torture and brutality?
 Were his choices forced by the circumstances of war, or do you believe he was innately evil and greedy?

 14. After leaving Shanghai, Ho focused first on his academic pursuits and on supporting his family, then on his intellectual and career development.
 Do you relate to his dual focus on family and education and does it strike you as a noble pursuit?
 Do you think it is particular to Chinese culture, or are family and education universal values?